How to Visit Best Tulip Fields in The Netherlands (Lisse) + 2025 Keukenhof Info

 You can only picnic in one of the designated areas.

-• The tickets to the park are +19.5 EUR for adults (23 EUR if bought at the entrance – that’s if you can even get in without prebooking) and 9 EUR for children.
+- Entry tickets are 20 EUR for adults (a few euros extra if bought at the entrance – that’s if you can even get in without pre-booking) and 9 EUR for children.
 Kids 3 and younger are free.

-• A boat trip (that starts inside Keukenhof) is not included in your park ticket and costs an additional 10 EUR for adults and 5 EUR for kids.
+- A boat trip (the one that starts inside Keukenhof) is not included in your park ticket and costs an additional 10 EUR for adults and 5 EUR for kids.

-• Food is quite expensive in the park, like in most theme parks and similar.
-TIP: Bring a picnic – it will save you lots of time, but also money.
+- Food is quite expensive in the park and not much choice; a bit like in theme parks and similar.
+You can also bring a picnic – it will save you lots of time and money.

 Good to know: Nowadays, Keukenhof works with timed-entry tickets.
-They are available several months in advance and you really should book them asap.
+They are available several months in advance (usually from early winter) and you really should book them asap.

 Where to Stay Near the Tulip Fields?